 In August 2017, the FDA approved Kalydeco for use in CF patients ages 2 and older who have one of an additional five mutations in the CFTR gene that result in a splicing defect in the CFTR gene, causing a moderate loss of chloride transport.
 Patients with these mutations experience a progressive decline in lung function and other complications.

 In Canada, where the minimum age to use Kalydeco is 6, the drug is available in 150 mg tablets.
 In the U.S. and Europe, additional 50 mg and 75 mg oral granules are available for patients ages 2 to 6, based on weight.
 Treatment with Kalydeco is not effective in CF patients who have two copies of the F508del mutation in the CFTR gene.
-The treatment’s use in infants and toddlers under age 2 is not approved, but now under study.
+The treatment’s use in infants and toddlers under age 2 is not approved, but is under study.

 Headaches, upper respiratory tract infections, stomach pain, and diarrhea are some of the common side effects of Kalydeco.
 The drug’s label warns about the risk of elevated levels of liver enzymes, called transaminases, as well as cataracts in children.

-Note: Cystic Fibrosis News Today is strictly a news and information website about the disease.
+Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.